mjkwon2021/CAT-Net/README.md

 ## Inference
 Put input images in 'input' directory.
 Use English file names.

+Choose between full CAT-Net and the DCT stream by commenting/uncommenting lines 65-66 and 75-76 in `tools/infer.py`.
+Also, choose between v1 and v2 in the lines 65-66 by modifying the strings.

 At the root of this repo, run:
 ````